RaitaroH/DuckDuckGo-DeepDark/README.md

-Due to personal reasons I have decided to stop working on this project.
+Due to personal reasons I may work on this infrequently.
 Feel free to fork it or use DarkReader.

 # DuckDuckGo-DeepDark